Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Development and structure of international trade

 2. In the structure of international trade, the share of manufacturing products is growing (up to 75%), of which more than 40% are engineering products.
-Only 14% is fuel and other raw materials, the share of agricultural products is about 9%, clothing and textiles - 3%.
+Only 14% is fuel and other raw materials, the share of agricultural products is about 9%, clothing and textiles are 3%.

 Regulation of international trade